znurfzh/xdai-nyu.github.io/_curriculum/week-03.md

 ### Supplemental Reading (optional)
 1. [Ali, S. (2024).
 Guidelines for Inclusive Creative Human-AI Interaction](https://safinahali.com/creative-hai-cards.pdf)

-**Reading Reflection: []()** *(due on 02/03, 5:00 PM EST)*
+**Reading Reflection: [https://forms.gle/KbzNnbGc4bGUfCYK8](https://forms.gle/KbzNnbGc4bGUfCYK8)** *(due on 02/03, 5:00 PM EST)*

 ## Assignment 2
-Code activity (Jupyter Notebook) - Consider guiding design principles of your learning activity (e.g. equity).
-How will you adapt this activity keeping these design principle(s) in mind?
-Submit an updated version of your code notebook.

-**[Assignment Submission:](https://drive.google.com/drive/folders/1lnL8kJfupv4-aQXAtY42xghxrmac5VQ7?usp=drive_link)** *(due on 02/03, 5:00 PM EST)*

-## Project Update 1
-Ideate on final project ideas, and prepare two minute pitches for their final projects that includes their target learner, interaction modality, and learning objectives.
-Students will form groups of 2-3 based on interest alignment.
+Ideate on final project ideas, and prepare two minute pitches for your final projects.
+Remember that these are preliminary ideas of what you're interested in, and you don't have to commit to them for your final projects.

-*Project update is not due, just come ready with your pitches for next week!*
+1. Make a copy of the slide template in the assignment folder, and fill in the details of your project ideas.
+Be sure to rename the slides to your name.
+1. Slide 1: Discuss your target learner(s), interaction modality, and learning objectives.
+1. Slide 2: Write a research question that you are interested in studying with this learning experience.
+1. You will be presenting your 2-minute pitches on 02/11.
+This will be followed by group formations based on interest synergy.

+**Assignment 2: [https://drive.google.com/drive/folders/1lnL8kJfupv4-aQXAtY42xghxrmac5VQ7?usp=sharing](https://drive.google.com/drive/folders/1lnL8kJfupv4-aQXAtY42xghxrmac5VQ7?usp=sharing)** *(due on 02/03, 5:00 PM EST)*